 Guess What!
 It isn't as bad as what you think!

 Going to counseling can be a scary concept, so if you're avoiding it -- you're not alone.
-You might wonder if counseling will work, what it means about your relationship that you want a mediator, and if the financial investment is really worth it.
+You might wonder if counseling will work, what it means about your relationship, and if the financial investment is really worth it.
 People put off finding counseling for plenty of reasons, but the truth is that you don't have to be ashamed about wanting help, and putting it off can likely make your situation worse.
 Here are some of the main reasons people avoid counseling.

 If you recognize any of these excuses, here’s why you should go to counseling anyway.